dotsara/link-log/README.md

-# Stuff I looked up this week
+# Stuff I looked up this ~week~ month

 I look stuff up all the time for lots of different reasons.
 I'm going to try to keep track of it.

 <!-- dates are Sunday to Saturday -->

 ## 2018

+### November

+* Why do I suddenly have to enter my SSH password every time I do something in Terminal with git/GitHub?
+   - Because in an update to Sierra the default behavior--defaulting to saving passwords in the Keychain--was reversed and now you must turn it on deliberately in the SSH config file.
+[OpenSSH updates in macOS 10.12.2](https://developer.apple.com/library/archive/technotes/tn2449/_index.html) (via [StackOverflow](https://stackoverflow.com/questions/10032461/git-keeps-asking-me-for-my-ssh-key-passphrase#comment74279267_41576222))

 ### 22-29 July